 If you have had a good experience while a patient at our hospital then we would love to hear from you.
 Your feedback is very valuable information and we are grateful for you taking the time.

 Positive feedback is welcomed and helps us to understand what is important for you as a patient, carer, relative or as a visitor.

-Please share any feedback on our NHS Choices page and we will ensure your views are shared with our staff or your compliments can be sent directly to the appropriate Ward Manager.
+Please share any feedback on our NHS Choices page by clicking here and we will ensure your views are shared with our staff or your compliments can be sent directly to the appropriate Ward Manager.

 We are also supporting the Healthwatch and Care Quality Commission (CQC) 'Because We All Care' campaign.
 This campaign encourages you to provide any feedback you may have directly to either Healthwatch or the CQC.
 You can read more about the 'Because We All Care' campaign here.

-You can also share your feedback on the Care Opinion website.
+You can also share your feedback on the Care Opinion website here.
 This service is independent of the Royal Surrey NHS Foundation Trust and the NHS.